MaraScott/ComfyUI_MaraScott_Nodes/README.md

+# ComfyUI Node: AnyBus or UniBus for Universal Bus

 AnyBus Node (AKA UniversalBus) is an attempt to provide a Universal Bus Node (as some might say) which is based on AnyType Input/Output.

 I would like to thanks the following person to help me out by providing there awesome code and advises :